GenericMadScientist/CHOpt/misc/How-to-read-paths.md

 Higan Servant ~ One Conclusion from Anti Hero: Beach Episode, which is 5(+1)-2(+1).

-CHOpt will also give the start and end of every activation in text.
-The bounds refer to the position of the first and last note of the activation (or position where you get a point from a sustain), rather than where Star Power should start and end.
-The generated image should be consulted for more detailed guidance.
+CHOpt will also give the start of every activation in text.
+NN means next note, otherwise it will count notes (1st G, 3rd RBO, and so on).
+If the activation is mid sustain it will specify roughly where to activate.
+This is currently very rudimentary though and it doesn't try if you do not get a phrase before an activation.

 ## Images